 a.
 How does the method of page layout (table-based or CSS-based) correlate with accessibility?

 b.
 Does the use of a Content Management System (CMS) correlate with accessibility?

+c.
+Does the presence of a custom search interface, e.g., a "tabbed search box" correlate with accessibility?

 Research Methodology